Annual Festivals & Events

-Greektown hosts the annual Pilaros Taste of the Danforth festival.
-This event brings the delectable cuisine out of local restaurants and into the streets.
-Listen to Greek bands while getting your fill of authentic souvlaki, stuffed grape leaves, grilled lamb and moussaka.
+Bringing the delectable cuisine of Greece out of local restaurants and into the streets, Greektown hosts this hugely popular event every year.
+Listen to Hellenic bands while getting your fill of authentic souvlaki, stuffed grape leaves, grilled lamb and moussaka.

 This annual fair is fun for the entire family.
 Midway rides bring chills and thrills.
 The National Trade Centre boasts an International Marketplace with goods spanning the globe along with innovative products.
 Horse shows and dog shows entertain both young and old.